 - In the Home Menu, click Analytics, and then click Purchase Funnel.

-- Drill down the data by product to see how well a specific item is selling or if a recent change affected conversion for the product.
+- Search by product to see how well a specific item is selling or if a recent change affected conversion for the product.
 As a best practice, keep track of when you make changes to see how your data responds.

 The four stages in the purchase funnel

 The funnel shows these four stages in a customer’s shopping experience, represented by four columns:

 Note: The Purchase Funnel doesn't include test orders or the recurring revenue from subscription product renewals.

 Visits represents the total number of visits in the selected time.
 A visit is one browsing session on your site, which could potentially include multiple pageviews.